seanpixel/knowledgebase/README.md

 4. navigate to `/books` by doing `cd books`.
 5. There will be an AI-generated shortened version of the book inside named `knowledge.txt`.

+## Legality
+Due to copyright issues that could get me and the users in trouble, the downloaded books are instantly deleted after the summary is created.